kaltura/analytics-front-end/docs/loadingAnalytics.md

 Then implement `analyticsInit` event handler (`event.data.messageType === 'analyticsInit'`, all events will be listed below and you can find a complete example at `dev/analyticsLoader.html`).
+With this event, the host app receives the menu config and the views config objects that may be used as a starting point to modify the menu or components visibility on pages of the analytics app.

 In the response to `analyticsInit` event the host app must send `init` event to the analytics app with the payload containing the app configuration mentioned above